Tornium/tornium/docs/user/navigation.rst

 Discord Bot
 -----------
 This section is for the configuration for the various parts of the Discord bot.
-Fore more information check out :ref:`Skynet<skynet>`.
+For more information check out :ref:`bot<bot>`.

 Stat DB
 -------